WilCF/CCNE-Database/README.md

 # CCNE-Database
-A program designed to extract specific data from the CCNE website (Accredited University, City, State, Degree-Types) as well as the latitude and longitude of each school.
+A program designed to extract specific data from the CCNE website (Accredited University, City, State, Degree-Types) as well as the latitude and longitude of each school through Google's Geocoding API.

 Link: https://directory.ccnecommunity.org/reports/accprog.asp